Gina Rodriguez's Final Farewell to Jane the Virgin Will Break Your Heart

 "Can't believe this is it," he wrote alongside a photo from the characters' upcoming wedding.
 "Tonight it ends.
 What a ride.
 Forgive me as I may be posting a lot today as I am feeling very sentimental (as usual).
 So much gratitude.
 What a journey this has been.
 What a family we have become.
 What a blessing. #theend #janethevirgin#thefinalchapter."

 Over the course of its five-season run, the show has been recognized by The Hollywood Foreign Press Association, the Academy of Television Arts & Sciences and more.
-Jane the Virgin has been up for four Golden Globes, including Rodriguez's 2015 win for Best Performance by an Actress in a Television Series (Musical or Comedy).
-The program has also been nominated for two Emmys—both in the Outstanding Narrator category.
+Jane the Virgin has been up for four Golden Globes—including Rodriguez's 2015 win for Best Performance by an Actress in a Television Series (Musical or Comedy)—and two Emmys—both in the Outstanding Narrator category.

 Fans can watch how it all ends tonight on The CW starting at 9:00 p.m.
 EST.